The Co-operative Group: Renewable energy and energy saving measures

 Since 2005, 98% of The Co-op's electricity has been sourced through renewable sources, notably wind power, hydro and anaerobic digestion.
 By 2014, 12.3% of the business's total energy use was being sourced from renewable sources.
-The business has also constructed its own renewable energy generation facilities, operating three wind farms with a fourth given planning permission in 2014.
-When the fourth wind farm is complete, it is expected that The Co-operative Group will generate almost 25% of its own electricity consumption.
-In 2016 the co-op sold ownership of a wind farm, providing a financial return for the co-op.
+The business has also constructed its own renewable energy generation facilities, including three wind farms, though these were sold in 2016.
 When combined with improvements in its supply chain, notably a reduction in fuel used in its vehicle fleet, and the fitting of doors to its store refrigerators (a measure which reduces their energy consumption by 40%) this led to a 40% reduction in its carbon emissions between 2006 and 2015.
 The Co-op also buys renewable energy from community energy projects including Torrs Hydro and Settle Hydro.
-For domestic and private consumers, The Co-operative Group sells energy-saving light bulbs in stores, while Midcounties Co-operative's Co-op Energy division provides a Co-operative Energy Saving Service, including online sales of LED light bulbs (which are around 80% more efficient than fluorescent Low Energy Bulbs, which themselves are 80% more efficient than the old standard incandescent light bulbs).

 Animal welfare

-In 1994 The Co-operative Group became the first retailer to support the development of the then new RSPCA Freedom Food scheme with the aim of improving welfare standards for animals at all stages of the food chain.
-Their range of "freedom foods" certified products began from around this time.
-The Co-op also has a range of animal welfare standards for its own brand chicken, pork and turkey products which are more strict than UK legal requirements.
-It has also labelled the living conditions of the hens which lay its eggs in the 1990s and became the first retailer to switch to only using free-range eggs in all own brand products.
+In 1994, The Co-operative Group became the first retailer to participate in the RSPCA Freedom Food animal welfare scheme.
+It also imposes a range of animal welfare standards for suppliers of its own-brand chicken, pork, and turkey products that exceed UK legal requirements.
+The Co-op labels the living conditions of egg-laying hens and became the first retailer to use only free-range eggs in all own-brand products.
+In 2024, it joined a letter with other major UK food companies and Compassion in World Farming calling on the UK government to ban cages for laying hens.

+In 2025, following discussions with the International Council for Animal Welfare (ICAW) and the Aquatic Life Institute (ALI), as well as public attention to crustacean welfare, the Co-op ended the practice of eyestalk ablation in its shrimp supply chain.

-As a result of these policies, The Co-operative was awarded a 'Tier 2' standard by the 'Business Benchmark on Farm Animal Welfare' for 2013.
-In this report The Co-operative was recognised for banning the prophylactic use of antibiotics or any other artificial substance for use in promoting abnormal animal growth in all own brand products; prophylactic antibiotic use is found in the majority of meat sold in Europe but has been linked to the development of antibiotic resistant infections such as certain strains of E. coli.
-The business only allows antibiotics to be administered "with the specific written approval of a vet to address a specific health threat."
-The business also limits any journey time when transporting of livestock to 6 hours, but most journeys should be under 1 hour.
+In 2013, the Co-op was awarded a Tier 2 standard by the Business Benchmark on Farm Animal Welfare.
+It was specifically recognized for banning the prophylactic use of antibiotics and artificial substances for promoting abnormal animal growth in all own-brand products.
+The Co-op states that it allows antibiotics to be administered "with the specific written approval of a vet to address a specific health threat."
+It also limits livestock transportation time to no more than 6 hours.